sanhaus/control-panel.en/help/discover/using/accessing-control-panel.md

 ---
-title: Accessing Control Panel
+title: Accessing the Control Panel
-description: Learn how to access Control Panel
+description: Learn how to access the Control Panel
 ---

-# Accessing Control Panel {#accessing-control-panel}
+# Accessing the Control Panel {#accessing-control-panel}

->[!NOTE]
->The Control Panel is available to Admin users only.
+The Control Panel is available directly from the Experience Cloud, or from the product itself.

+It is accessible to **Admin users** only.
 For more on how to assign users to the Administrators group, refer to [this section](../../discover/using/managing-permissions.md).

-The Campaign Control Panel is accessible directly from the Experience Cloud, or from the product itself.

 ## Access from the Experience Cloud Platform {#access-experience-cloud-platform}